juniorrrrr/autoinstall-cpanel/README.md

 - ✅ Detects AlmaLinux 8 or 9
 - ✅ Shows a countdown with **Ctrl+C cancel option**
+- ✅ Updates system packages and installs all required dependencies
 - ✅ Installs cPanel inside an interactive `screen` session
 - ✅ Pauses at the end and **asks for confirmation before reboot**
 - ✅ Cleans up all files and `.bash_profile` entries after execution